Trending on Wine Trail Traveler on April 15th

 Companion Website on Winemaking

-With the the fall 2009 harvest, Wine Trail Traveler made two barrels of wine at two local wineries.
+With the fall 2009 harvest, Terry and Kathy made two barrels of wine at two local wineries.
 One barrel was made at Vint Hill Craft Winery in Vint Hill, Virginia while another barrel was at Tin Lizzie Wineworks in Clarksville, Maryland.
-Both barrels hold Cabernet Sauvignon however the winemaking techniques differed.
-You can follow the process on the companion website.
+Both barrels held Cabernet Sauvignon; however, the winemaking techniques differed.
+Through the years, their winemaking included additional barrels at Tin Lizzie Wineworks as well as a qvevri wine in the country Georgia.
+Terry and Kathy brought back to Central Maryland a qvevri from the country Georgia, and are making wine, following an ancient winemaking protocol, in their buried qvevri.
+You can follow the process on the companion Winemaking site.

 Companion Website on Lodging

 Wine Trail Traveler created a new companion website on lodging facilities on or near wineries.
 This website offers lodging reviews, recipes (that do not have wine as an ingredient) and destinations.
 The destinations list wineries, attractions, restaurants and lodging in different areas.
 You can use the destinations section of the website to help plan a vacation.
 New lodging reviews, recipes and destinations will be added to the site on a regular basis.
 Lodging site

 Visit these wineries that advertise on the Wine Trail Traveler site.